 Any unit member shall be entitled to a child-care leave without pay for children under the age of one (1) year or within one (1) year after adoption.
-If both husband and wife are unit members, only one (1) of said persons shall be entitled to such leave.
+If both spouses are unit members, both parents may share the leave for up to a total of 12 weeks.
 The District may, in its discretion, grant child-care leave for any other reason and upon any condition.